SasheVuchkov/nextjs-crowd/README.md

 ```

-How we fetch tweet ranked by a score:
+How we fetch tweets ranked by a score:

 ```js